Pinterest Hidden Image

 Can I use regular porridge oats to make vegan oatmeal cookies?

-Yes, I've tested these cookies using both rolled oats (jumbo oats) and porridge oats, and both work beautifully.
+Yes, I've tested these cookies using rolled oats (jumbo oats) and porridge oats/quick oats - both work beautifully.

 How long are vegan oatmeal cookies good for?